indirajuaini/bitsizedgoodies/README.md

 bitsizedgoodies is a simple popup plugin.
-It will pop up any DIV container you have, automatically centerering the pop up on your screen.
+It will pop up any DIV container you have, automatically centering the pop up on your screen based on its current viewport size.
 The plugin adds a close (x) button for when you wish to close the popup.

 The idea was to create a simple plugin with frequently-used, standard UI features packaged in one plugin that I can use in my day-to-day development.
 Nothing too complicated.
 For now, only the popup feature is active.